 "IF WE ALLOW SLAVES WE ACT AGAINST THE VERY PRINCIPALS BY WHICH WE ASSOCIATED TOGETHER, WHICH WAS TO RELIEVE THE DISTRESSED.
 WHEREAS NOW WE SHOULD OCCASION THE MISERY OF THOUSANDS IN AFRICA. . .
 AND BRING INTO PERPETUAL SLAVERY THE POOR PEOPLE WHO NOW LIVE FREE THERE."

 of this online exhibit is to provide information on the history of the Wanderer as well as the historical context within which this story unfolded.

-The bulk of the camel's crushing weight came from forty years of legislation ironically trying to relieve the creature's arduous burden.
-The arrival of 400 Africans to the Georgia coast couldn't help but add to the strain on a back giving way to destruction.
+The bulk of the camel's crushing weight came from forty years of legislation ironically trying to relieve the beast's arduous burden.
+The arrival of 400 Africans to the Georgia coast couldn't help but add to the strain, an exertion that eventually gave way to destruction.